amanda-evelyn-cohen/LEDE_Intro-To-Pandas/README.md

 # Lede Program Classwork Assignment

-This is a classwork assignment for The Lede Program at Columbia's Graduate School of Journalism (https://ledeprogram.com), Summer 2023
+This is a classwork assignment for [The Lede Program at Columbia's Graduate School of Journalism](https://ledeprogram.com), Summer 2023

 ## Topic